 Usernames and passwords are always encrypted.

 Administrators wishing to ensure that content is always encrypted can do so using the server's RequireEncrypt option.

 Using encryption will increase the CPU load of both the server and the client computers which may cause a reduction in performance.
-On modern CPUs, about one available CPU core is needed to support each gigabit per second of encrypted throughput.
+On modern systems, one or two CPU cores is needed to support each gigabit per second of encrypted throughput.

-For more general information about application security, see Tech Note 0016.
+For more information about application security, see Tech Note 0016.